 During the coronavirus pandemic we have been publishing frequent updates to the CMI Mortality Monitor.
-This update shows the position as at 4 December 2020 (week 49 of 2020), based on provisional deaths data published by the Office for National Statistics (ONS) on 15 December 2020.
-We intend to publish the next monitor, for week 50, on 22 December 2020.
-All updates are publicly available from the CMI pages of the Institute and Faculty of Actuaries website, together with software that we have made available to Authorised Users to carry out their own ad hoc analyses: https://www.actuaries.org.uk/learn-and-develop/continuous-mortality-investigation/other-cmi-outputs/mortality-monitor.
+This update shows the position as at 15 January 2021 (week 2 of 2021), based on provisional deaths data published by the Office for National Statistics (ONS) on 26 January 2021.
+We intend to publish the next monitor, for week 3 of 2021, on 2 February 2021.
+All updates are publicly available from the CMI pages of the Institute and Faculty of Actuaries website, together with software that we have made available to Authorised Users to carry out ad hoc analyses.